-18. Plaintiff Afshin Zarinebaf ("Plaintiff Zarinebaf") is, and at all times relevant hereto has been, a resident of the state of Illinois.
-Plaintiff Zarinebaf purchased the following Contaminated Dog Foods for his dogs, Rex, a 7-year-old American Stafford and Stitch, a 3- year-old Siberian Husky: Orijen Six Fish, Orijen Regional Red, and Acana Singles Lamb and Apple.
-Plaintiff Zarinebaf purchased the Contaminated Dog Foods on average one per bag week from approximately July 2013 and to approximately September 2018, generally from Pet Plus, Dog's Patch, and Two Bostons, all located in Naperville, Illinois.
+20. Plaintiff Zarinebaf is, and at all times relevant hereto has been, a resident of the state of Illinois.
+Plaintiff Zarinebaf purchased the following Contaminated Dog Foods for his dogs, Rex, a seven-year-old American Stafford, and Stitch, a three-year-old Siberian Husky: Orijen Six Fish, Orijen Regional Red, and Acana Singles Lamb and Apple.
+Plaintiff Zarinebaf purchased the Contaminated Dog Foods on average one per bag month from approximately July 2013 and to approximately September 2018, generally from Pet Supplies Plus, Dog Patch Pet & Feed, and Two Bostons Pet Boutique, all located in Naperville, Illinois.
 Prior to purchasing the Contaminated Dog Foods, Plaintiff Zarinebaf saw the nutritional claims on the packaging, which he relied on when deciding to purchase the Contaminated Dog Foods.
-During that time, based on the false and misleading claims, warranties, representations, advertisements, and other marketing by Defendants, Plaintiff Zarinebaf was unaware that the Contaminated Dog Foods contained and/or had a risk of containing any level of heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements and would not have purchased the food if that was fully disclosed.
-Plaintiff Zarinebaf was injured by paying a premium for the Contaminated Dog Foods that have no or de minimis value based on the presence of the alleged heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients.
+During that time, based on the false and misleading claims, representations, advertisements, and other marketing by Defendants, Plaintiff Zarinebaf was unaware that the Contaminated Dog Foods contained and/or had a risk of containing any level of heavy metals, pentobarbital, toxins, BPA, non-regional and non-fresh ingredients, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements and would not have purchased the food if that was fully disclosed.
+Plaintiff Zarinebaf was injured by paying a premium for the Contaminated Dog Foods that have no or de minimis value based on the presence of the alleged heavy metals, pentobarbital, toxins, BPA, non-regional and non-fresh ingredients, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements.

-19. As the result of Defendants' negligent, reckless, and/or knowingly deceptive conduct as alleged herein, Plaintiffs were injured when they paid the purchase price or a price premium for the Contaminated Dog Foods that did not deliver what was promised.
-They paid the premium price on the assumption that the labeling of the Contaminated Dog Foods was accurate and that it was healthy, superior quality, natural, and safe for dogs to ingest.
-Plaintiffs would not have paid this money had they known that the Contaminated Dog Foods contained any levels of the heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients.
-Plaintiffs were further injured because the Contaminated Dog Foods that have no or de minimis value based on the presence of the alleged heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising and statements.
+21. As the result of Defendants' negligent, reckless, and/or knowingly deceptive conduct as alleged herein, Plaintiffs were injured when they paid the purchase price or a price premium for the Contaminated Dog Foods that did not deliver what was promised.
+They paid the premium price on the assumption that the labeling of the Contaminated Dog Foods was accurate and that it was healthy, nutritious, superior quality, natural, and/or unadulterated, and made with fresh and regional ingredients that were never outsourced.
+Plaintiffs would not have paid this money had they known that the Contaminated Dog Foods contained and/or had risk of inclusion of levels of the heavy metals, pentobarbital, ingredients cross-contaminated with euthanized horse meat, toxins, BPA, non-regional and non-fresh ingredients, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements.
+Plaintiffs were further injured because the Contaminated Dog Foods have no or de minimis value based on the presence of the alleged heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements.
 Damages can be calculated through expert testimony at trial.
-Further, should Plaintiffs encounter the

-Contaminated Dog Foods in the future, they could not rely on the truthfulness of the packaging, absent corrective changes to the packaging and advertising of the Contaminated Dog Foods.
+Further, should Plaintiffs encounter the Contaminated Dog Foods in the future, they could not rely on the truthfulness of the packaging, absent corrective changes to the packaging and advertising of the Contaminated Dog Foods.